 - It is effective against groups of enemies.

-This ability can absorb 90% of N damage, where N is defined by your Power of the Attack, Versatility and the amount of Rage you spend on the ability, up to 60.
-Max absorb can equal 3 with 60 Rage used on Ignore Pain.
+This ability can absorb 50% of N damage, where N is defined by your Power of the Attack, Versatility and the amount of Rage you spend on the ability, up to 60.
+Max absorb can equal 3 used on Ignore Pain.
 The talent Never Surrender doubles this max value.